arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/wml-byom-onboarding.md

     - Prod (us-south): ?
     - Prod (eu-de): ?
 1. Is payload logging (OpenScale integration) required: yes/no (if not sure put `no`)
+1. Usage estimates?
+As limits are applied per WML instance usage estimates are required to verify that the integration will not hit the limits (under normal usage).

 **Notes:**